Some links in this post may be affiliate links

 For even growth and to prevent unbalanced growth, regularly turn the pot to ensure that the plant receives light on all sides.

-Calathea vittata prefers an average warmth of 18-280C.
+Goeppertia elliptica prefers a warmth of 18-280C.
 Below this range, the plant stops growing while above this range the plant may die.

-Keep the plant away from drafts sources like windy doors, drafty windows, air conditioning units, hot stoves and others as they cause sudden changes in temperature which can result in curled leaves, drooping, stunted growth and death of the plant.
+Keep the plant away from drafts sources like windy doors, drafty windows, AC units, hot stoves and others as they can cause sudden changes in temperature which can result in curled leaves, drooping, stunted growth and death of the plant.

 You may also grow the plant in a closed terrarium.
 On account of its compact size and requirement for humid conditions, Calathea vittata is one of the best plants for a closed terrarium.